cclauss/mf-next/README.md

 You will be unable to commit when there are jshint errors in your javascript files.

 Note: pre-commit hooks can't be shared across clones.
 One idea would be to establish a pre-recieve hook on the server to jshint our code.

+### Run javascript unit tests during development

+JavaScript unit tests are included in the standard buildout (`[js-tests]` and `[js-tests-debug]` targets).
+In addition to this, it's possible to run javascript tests during development in watch mode with:

+    ./buildout/node_modules/karma/bin/karma start geoadmin/static/lib/geoadmin/test/karma_conf_debug.js

+This will launch karma in watch mode.
+Any changes to files will relaunch the tests automatically.

 ### How to update submodules to track latest trunk